lsst/dp0-1_lsst_io/tutorials-examples/index-portal-advanced.rst

 Try the above query in the ADQL window -- you should retrieve 14424 results.

+Just to confirm that things look like we expect, let's plot a color-magnitude (g vs. g-i) and color-color (r-i vs. g-r) diagram.
+We won't be using the image any more, so switch to the view with only the table and an xy plot by clicking the "xy-tbl" at the upper right.
+To plot a color-magnitude diagram, click on the icon that looks like two gears in the xy-plot panel (it should say "Chart options and tools" when you mouse over it).

 Compare the measurements from the Object table to the "true" values for some objects.
 To do this, we will separate the "stars" and "galaxies" using the truth_type column from the Truth-Match table.
 Simulated stars have truth_type = 2, and galaxies, truth_type = 1.

 After separating stars and galaxies, we'll compare the recovered flux to the "true" value that was simulated for each object (as a ratio of the fluxes).

-Just to confirm that things look like we expect, let's plot a color-magnitude (g vs. g-i) and color-color (r-i vs. g-r) diagram.

 Now let's compare the fluxes: